afroborg/eitn30-internet-inside/README.md

-sudo tcpdump -i longge  # add dst 10.0.0.<transmitter_address> to see only received packages, and src 10.0.0.<receiver_address> to see only sent packages sudo iptables -S        # to see the iptables rules ip addr                 # to show all interfaces netstat -r              Ö# to show the routing table
+sudo tcpdump -i longge  # add dst 10.0.0.<transmitter_address> to see only received packages, and src 10.0.0.<receiver_address> to see only sent packages sudo iptables -S        # to see the iptables rules ip addr                 # to show all interfaces netstat -r              # to show the routing table
 ```

 ## Devices